chrultrabook/docs/src/docs/installing/post-install.md

 Some Chromebooks come with USI styluses.
 They work fine in the newest versions of KDE Plasma, but they have a rotation issue in GNOME.
 The issue is that the stylus does not rotate with the screen, so it is only usable in one orientation.
 To fix this, we have to add an libinput override.

-1. Get the device ID of your stylus by running this script https://github.com/linuxwacom/libwacom/blob/master/tools/show-stylus.py.
+1. Get the device ID of your stylus
+   This information can either be read from cbmem or libwacom.
+   To get the ID from libwacom run this script https://github.com/linuxwacom/libwacom/blob/master/tools/show-stylus.py.
    ``` bash
    tux@fedora:~/Downloads/libwacom/tools$ sudo python ./show-stylus.py
    Using "GDIX0000:00 27C6:0E0C Stylus": /dev/input/event5